This recipe for refrigerator quick mixed pickled vegetables uses carrots, peppers, cauliflower, and cucumber. You can use any veggie you have on hand!

 It’s pickling season!
-If you love pickles but don’t want to worry about hard-core canning, this recipe’s for you.
+If you love pickled vegetables but don’t want to worry about hardcore canning, these mixed vegetable quick pickles are for you.
 These are refrigerator pickles, which are simple to make and don’t require a canning machine or any fancy sterilization techniques.
 While you can’t store them on your cupboard shelf, they last for up to 1 month in the refrigerator…which of course is much longer than they can ever make it at our house.

 - 2 quart mason jars with lids